vnetcon/jdbc-rest/README.md

 The actual database connection information (e.g. oracle, sql server etc.) will be read from /opt/vnetcon/conf/database.properties file.
 In windows this should be c:\opt\vnetcon\conf\database.properties file.

-Below is an example fo this file
+Below is an example of this file
 ```
 # connection properties
 default.jdbc.driver=org.postgresql.Driver